Nmap

 Host Discovery

-- Ping scan – host discovery only
+-sL- List scan – list targets without scanning-sn- Ping scan – host discovery only

 Port Scanning